Scott2020747/Kusai/README.md

 # Kusai
 This project is aimed at building a simple messenger app for peer-to-peer communication.
-It has a team of one and the project is inetended to be built from scratch with help from the GitHub community.
+It has a team of one and the project is intended to be built from scratch with help from the GitHub community.